During this unusual year, we’ll keep you updated on news, updates and decisions being made that affect our community during our remote environment.

-Students who had been approved for full-year housing due to special circumstances will be contacted by Columbia Housing with updates regarding the status of their housing assignment.
-Adherence to health protocols and agreement to the Columbia Community Health Compact are still required for anyone who will live on campus.
+Students who were approved for full-year housing due to special circumstances must adhere to health protocols and agree to the Columbia Community Health Compact, required for anyone living on campus.

 Columbia will continue to monitor public health guidelines and the pandemic’s global trajectory to determine whether we can bring students into Columbia Housing in the spring.
 More news will be shared about this in the coming months.

 Students who enroll in the 2020-2021 academic year but do not live on campus will still maintain guaranteed housing for the next academic year.